mikebharris/CLAMS/README.md

 # Running Tests

 There are integration tests (aka service tests) that use Gherkin syntax to test integration between the Lambda and other dependent AWS services.
 The tests make use of Docker containers to emulate the various services locally, and therefore you need Docker running.

+The integration tests use another GitHub project of mine, [Test Container Network for Go](https://github.com/mikebharris/testcontainernetwork-go), which wraps the creation and manipulation of a network of Docker containers for common services in a set of helper routines to reduce the quantity of boilerplate code whilst maintaining the ability to test-drive their development.

 To run the integration tests, change to the service in the _lambdas_ directory and type: